igorkunovski/HW-Java/README.md

 through the members of generated list and add these members to a new LinkedList from head.
 In the return the new filled list is "flipped".

+**Ex2 (mandatory)** Implement a queue using a LinkedList with the following methods: enqueue() - places an element at the end of the queue, dequeue() - returns the first element from the queue and removes it, first() - returns the first element from the queue without removing it.

+**Solution:** using available methods of LinkedList for our required methods.

+**Ex3 (not mandatory, advanced)** Add the ability to undo the last operation to the calculator.

+**Solution:** I used my simplest calculator program from previous homework.
+LinkedList is perfect tool for this exercise, because we can add new items from Head, and remove from head and list keeps insertion order.
+We don't need quick access to the middle elements.
+In the while cycle with the switch/case program reads command and acts accordingly.
+There are commands: calc - for calculation, log - for printing history of operations, remove - removes the last operation from the log, exit - terminates the while cycle and quits program.